-There are many creative ways to get funding for a house rehab project, some of which you may not have heard of.
+One of the most important parts of your house flipping business is to figure out how to find funding for flipping houses.
+Although the typical answer the the question of how to get money to flip a house is to find a hard money lender, there are a number of other creative ways to finance a house flip, some of which you may not have thought of.
 While you won’t always have access to all of these strategies, depending on your situation you could have funding options that you may not have considered before.

 Whenever looking for house rehab funding, the first thing you need to ask yourself is whether the funds will be used for your primary residence or whether they are for an investment property.
 Your options will change depending on that circumstance.